-3. Stick to one page
+3. keep your resume to one page.

 Hiring managers are busy people; they don’t have time to read pages and pages about someone’s work experience, particularly if certain items in it aren’t relevant to the job description.
 “Don’t put your whole life story on your resume,” Walker says.
 “Keep it to one page on one side.”

 Not sure what to cut out to make your resume fit on one page?
 Start by getting rid of information about what you did in high school, especially if you’re a junior or senior in college (that was three or four years ago—it’s time to move on).
 “Employers want to know: ‘What have you done since then?’”
 Stiles says.
 “There might be something so stellar [you] did in high school that we want to keep it on, but for the most part people are more interested in… what’s happened over the last two or three years.”